-It’s is obviously very iconic and definitely worth the short detour.
+It’s is very iconic and definitely worth the short detour.

-Ushuaia Prison was operational since 1896 and it was equipped for serious criminals and repeat offenders.
+Ushuaia Prison has been operational since 1896 and it was equipped for serious criminals and repeat offenders.

-Much like Tasmania and Devil’s Island, Ushuaia was a harsh environment to survive.
-Planning an escape would most likely result in death.
+Much like Tasmania and Devil’s Island, Ushuaia was a harsh environment to survive and planning an escape would most likely result in death.

 Ushuaia Prison is build up in a star-like shape with five wings.
 One of these wings is in a more or less original state and you can see the cells.
 This was obviously not a fun place to be!

-The other wings of the prison have been restored to the maritime museum and even a souvenir shop.
+The other wings of the prison have been restored into the maritime museum and even a souvenir shop.

 Maritime Museum and Antarctic Museum